Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise: Drawing and simplifying skeletons of point clouds

-We denote the $\hopes$ output simplified in this manner as $\shopes(\ep)$.
-We always use $\ep$ equal to the maximum death of any dot above the first widest gap in the persistence diagram $\PD\{C^\al\}$ and denote the result by $\shopes$ for simplicity.
+The output of Algorithm~\ref{alg:contract} can be denoted by $\shopes_\ep(C)$.
+We always use $\ep$ equal to the maximum death of any dot above the first widest diagonal gap in the persistence diagram $\PD\{C^\al\}$ and denote the result by $\shopes(C)$ for simplicity.
 This choice of $\ep$ is justified by the fact that maximum death is the scale $\al$ when all (most persistent) cycles of $\hopes(C)$ become contractible in the offset $C^{\al}$, so there is no sense to collapse edges longer than $\al$. \end{alg}